danburonline/public-notes/04 subsidiary/courses/Neural Signal Processing/Latent constructs.md

 A latent construct, also known as a latent variable or hidden variable, is a variable that is not directly observed but inferred from other observed or measured variables. [[Latent space|Latent]] constructs are often used in psychological testing and other areas of research where certain phenomena cannot be directly observed.

-## Examples
+> [!example] Examples

-- **Intelligence**: It is a latent construct because it cannot be directly observed or measured but is inferred from variables that can be measured, such as scores on intelligence tests, academic performance, etc.
+> - **Intelligence**: It is a latent construct because it cannot be directly observed or measured but is inferred from variables that can be measured, such as scores on intelligence tests, academic performance, etc.
-- **[[Activity-dependent plasticity#Long-Term Depression (LTD)|Depression]]:** Similarly, depression is a latent construct inferred from symptoms such as persistent sadness, changes in appetite, difficulty concentrating, etc.
+> - **[[Activity-dependent plasticity#Long-Term Depression (LTD)|Depression]]:** Similarly, depression is a latent construct inferred from symptoms such as persistent sadness, changes in appetite, difficulty concentrating, etc.
-- **Customer satisfaction**: In business research, customer satisfaction is a common latent construct.
+> - **Customer satisfaction**: In business research, customer satisfaction is a common latent construct.
 It is often measured using several different indicators, such as survey responses to questions about product quality, service quality, and overall satisfaction.

 ## Measurement